michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Improved: the accuracy to retrieve the caller script information.
+* Added: the *posttype* field type.
+* Added: the *category* field type.

 = 1.0.3.3 - 04/02/2013 =
-* Fixed: a bug that a debug log file was created after submitting form data.
+* Fixed: a bug that a debug log file was created after submitting form data introduced in 1.0.3.2.

 = 1.0.3.2 - 04/02/2013 =
 * Added: the *redirect* field key for the submit input type that redirects the page after the submitted form data is successfully saved.
 * Fixed: an issue that when there are multiple submit input fields and the same label was used with the *href* key, the last url was set to previous buttons; the previous buttons urls were overwritten by the last one.
-* Fixed: a bug that a value for the *pre_field* was applied for the *post_field* key in some field types.
+* Fixed: a bug that a value for the *pre_field* was applied to the *post_field* key in some field types.
 * Added: the ability to disable Settings API's admin notices to be automatically displayed after submitting a form by default.
 To enable the Settings API's notification messages, use the EnableSettingsAPIAdminNotice() method.

 = 1.0.3.1 - 04/01/2013 =